alejandrobarrecheruiz/STAT-Midterm-Alejandro-Barreche/README.md

 ### Running the Analysis

-1. In JupyterLab, navigate to `1_SIR_estimate.ipynb`
+1. In JupyterLab, navigate to either notebook:
+   - `1_SIR_estimate.ipynb` for the first set of counties
+   - `2_SIR_estimate.ipynb` for the second set of counties
 2. Execute cells sequentially (Shift + Enter)
-3. Review outputs and visualizations
+3. Review outputs and visualizations for each county
-4. Proceed to `2_SIR_estimate.ipynb` for advanced analysis

 ### Troubleshooting